oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 ### 3.1.5 JADN Representations

-The native format of JADN is JSON, but JADN content can be represented in others ways that are often more useful for documentation.
+The native format of JADN is JSON, but JADN content can be represented in other ways that are often easier to edit or more useful for documentation.
 This section describes the JSON content used for each of the JADN basic types, and then illustrates the other representations using a simple example.

 #### 3.1.5.1 Native JSON Representation